-- i.
-Final engineering and design
+- ivii.
+Final engineering and design:

-- ii.
-Equipment procurement, fabrication and delivery
+- iiviii.
+Equipment procurement, fabrication and delivery:

-- iii.
-Construction
+- iii construction; and

-- iv.
+- ivx.
 Startup and commissioning.

 Proposals should demonstrate the Proponent's ability to achieve commercial operation in a timeframe not to exceed twenty-four (24) months from the signing of the Contract.
-PREPA may also give consideration to proposals with commercial operation dates not to exceed thirty (30) months from signing of the Contract, but projects proposing a shorter timeline will be preferred, and shorter development times will be given a higher score in the RFP evaluation process.
+PREPA may also give consideration to consider proposals with commercial operation dates not to exceed thirty (30) months from signing of the Contract, but projects proposing a shorter timeline will be preferred, and shorter development times will be given a higher score in the RFP evaluation process.